 When I have submitted my application do I need to contact you again?

-Once you have submitted your application you will be contacted within 10 working days to advise you what documentation is required to fully assess your application.
+Once you have submitted your application you will be contacted to advise you what documentation is required to fully assess your application.
 Once your application is fully assessed we will advise you of your band and login details.
 At this point you can begin to express an interest in properties.
 Please see our leaflet below 'How to Express an Interest in a Property' for further information.

 All applicants, including Council tenants will have to re-register each year on the anniversary of their application.
 You will receive a letter requesting you contact the Housing Office to re-register.
 If you do not do so, your name will be removed from the Housing Register.